 As per updating this page, I’m halfway through finishing my journey as a public policy student at one of the oldest universities in the world.
 Four years ago, I graduated bachelor of social science in International Relations and have since attempted to make my dent in forests, energy, and climate change issues by doing research with an environmental think tank.
 I have also been blessed to be surrounded by capable and intelligent people, with whom I tried to promote the relevance of politics for young people, which started because we co-founded this organization beforehand.
-At the moment, I’m still trying to figure out what I want to do after grad school, including whether I should continue develop this web-based start-up, work with the organization that took me as an intern in the summer, or something completely unrelated (like, you know, joining a political party).
+At the moment, I’m still trying to figure out what I want to do after grad school.

 Generally I would say that the blog contains premature hypotheses explaining not only how the world has been but also subjective ideas and/or sentiments on what it should be.
-Throughout the pages, you will find a synthesis of personal experiences that are important to me, which may very reasonably not worth anything to you.
-Most of the time, they are amateur bits of propositions that try to make a point but never really did.
+It’s a synthesis of personal experiences that are important to me, of amateur bits of propositions that try to make a point but never really did.
 For my take on more contemporary and real-world issues, go to this page instead.

 Thank you for being here.